gaps-closure/hal/escape/perftests/README.md

 ## Escape Performance Testing
-This directory has software and example results of raw memory copy performance on the ESCAPE Box, without CLOSURE/HAL.
+This directory has scripts to measure and plot raw memory copy performance on the Intel ESCAPE Box, without CLOSURE/HAL.

 ## Contents